WordPress/gutenberg/packages/ui-utils/README.md

 <a name="getComputedColor" href="#getComputedColor">#</a> **getComputedColor**

 Retrieves the computed text color.
+This is useful for getting the value of a CSS variable color.

 _Parameters_